ilhamwahabi/wasm-intro/slides.md

 image: '/images/wasm-look.jpg'
 ---

-# Can Be Compiled From
+# Can Be Compiled From:

 - C
 - C++